cbevins/fire-behavior-simulator/docs/04_BasicUsage.md

 ```js
 dag.select('surface.weighted.fire.spreadRate', 'surface.weighted.fire.flameLength')
 ```
-...but the first method lets use keep the *selected* DagNode references around for later use.
+...but the first method lets use keep an array of *selected* DagNode references around for later use.

 ---